(4 votes, average: 5.00 out of 5)

 Also Read: How to Send An Encrypted Email from Outlook?

-It’s the last but essential option for which you’ll need to take an extra step to help others who’re becoming the victim of cyber scams.
+It’s the last but essential option for which you’ll need to take an extra step to help others who’re becoming victims of cyber scams.
 Once you report spam on the email platform, it’s equally important that you also inform the company or an organization whose reputation is tarnished.

 Taking necessary security measures is of utmost importance for organizations and businesses.
-This article discussed how to detect scam emails that may become a source for cybercriminals to get into your system.
+This article discussed detecting scam emails that may become a source for cybercriminals to get into your system.

-Likewise, how to report it so you don’t get any scam emails in the future if it happens to end up in your inbox.
-Lastly, it’s recommended that you keep collecting such scam emails with you and try using it as an example to educate your employees about how scammers use fake emails to get into a system or collect critical information to use it for their personal benefit.
+Likewise, how do you report it so you don’t get any scam emails in the future if they happen to end up in your inbox?
+Lastly, it’s recommended that you keep collecting such scam emails with you and try using it as an example to educate your employees about how scammers use fake emails to get into a system or collect critical information to use it for their benefit.